Government-to-government cooperation (G2G)

 How to initiate a G2G project?

-To further discuss the idea and explore eligibility for Shiraka, please contact the Netherlands’ embassy in your country.
-Make sure the idea is sufficiently developed, including readily available answers to questions about envisioned results, activities, stakeholders, etc. If the idea proves suitable and there is sufficient commitment, a project plan will be developed together with the organisation in the partner country.
+To further discuss the idea and explore eligibility for Shiraka support and cooperation, please contact the Netherlands’ embassy in the relevant MENA country.
+Make sure the idea is sufficiently developed, including readily available answers to questions about envisioned results, activities, stakeholders, etc. If the idea proves suitable and there is sufficient commitment, a project plan for bilateral cooperation will be developed together with the Netherlands Embassy, RVO and the relevant government organisations.

 Key elements of a G2G project: